robksawyer/spec.global.frontend/README.md

 * Generic error handler which is attached to $http and $sailsSocket
 * Message service to show specified messages to users

+## Before you get started

+As mentioned above, this project does use Angular JS.
+If you're unfamiliar with Angular, you should really read throught the [AngularJS:Conceptual Overview](https://docs.angularjs.org/guide/concepts) documentation before proceeding.

 ## Installation
 First of all you have to install `npm` to your box.
 Also you need `node.js` installed to your box.
 Or, if you're serving the app via Heroku, just make sure that you have it installed locally.
 See [spec.global.backend/ONBOARDING.md](https://github.com/robksawyer/spec.global.backend/blob/master/ONBOARDING.md) for more.